For Professionals & Scholars

 This page provides a brief orientation for professional readers, including researchers, clinicians, educators, Islamic scholars, and other serious professionals who want clear scope boundaries and responsible use.

-Prevent category errors: typology-as-description becoming verdict.
+• Prevents category errors: typology-as-description becoming verdict

 Claims and non-claims